-Cusco is the best and most visited attraction when you come to Peru.
-As you may know, Cusco is more than just Machu Picchu: Its historic core is filled with precious cobblestone streets, colonial Andean houses, and beautiful landscapes that will make this city a wonderful visit.
-You probably might heard about the 12-angle stone, San Blas Neighborhood, the main square, or San Cristobal Viewpoint.
+Cusco is Peru’s most visited attraction.
+Also, you should know that Cusco is more than just Machu Picchu: its historic core is filled with precious cobblestone streets, colonial Andean houses, and beautiful landscapes that make this city a wonderful place to visit.

-These attractions among others are popular in the ancient Inca city, sometimes crowded with local and foreign visitors.
-Lucky for you we made this blog where you’ll learn about some not popular attractions in Cusco City, some of which are free.
-Get ready to know more about our city and its mysterious places, let’s go!
+Lucky for you, we made this blog where you’ll learn about some not-so-popular attractions in Cusco City, some of which are free.
+So, get ready to learn more about our city and its mysterious places.
+Let’s go!

 Tetecaca Viewpoint

-During Inca times, religion was an important part of their lives, so they built shrines, now called “Huacas.”
-Today, you can still explore many of these sites in Cuzco.
-Some are still seen as holy, while others are appreciated in different ways.
-Well, in Cusco these huacas are still important today, even though tourists don’t often visit them.
+Some people still see it as holy, while others see it in different ways.
+Well, in Cusco, these huacas are still important today, even though tourists don’t often visit them.

-This archeological site not only reflects the Inca worship legacy in our country but also serves as a lively center for local traditions.
+This archaeological site not only reflects the Inca worship legacy in our country but also serves as a lively center for local traditions.
 One of the huacas you can see in our city is the Tetecaca, which also serves as a viewpoint.
-Balconcillo, often known as the “little balcony,” houses Tetecaca, a sacred huaca or volcanic rock, and is covered with engravings and steps that depict the universe and the seasons.

 A cave within the rock, associated with Huarochiri mythology, could have been used for sacrifices.
 The site’s water systems and terraces show the mutual dependence of agricultural, social, and spiritual life in Andean society.
-You can take the bus” El huerto” or “Cristo Blanco”, your stop is “Paradero desvio”.

-The view from this ancient inca site is wonderful, we recommend going at night.
-Take a sit and enjoy the beautiful Andean night landscape.
+Take a seat and enjoy the beautiful Andean night landscape.
 However, be sure to take a taxi or not come back on your own, as the area is silent and dark at night.

 Cielo Punku Viewpoint

-This viewpoint’s unusual name, “sky door,” is a fitting description of the Huaro Valley landscape you’ll witness.
-This viewpoint stands out since it is made up of an extended enormous hand with fingers that can be used to sit.
-As the area is not as touristy as others in Cusco City, the major of that time built this viewpoint in the middle of the pandemic, in 2021.
+As the area is not as touristy as others in Cusco City, the mayor of that time built this viewpoint in the middle of the pandemic, in 2021.

-To get there you can take a bus to “Urcos” a nearby town from Huaro.
-You get off at the Canincunca Temple stop, and from there, you have to walk for around 20 minutes.
-If you don’t prefer to stress setting up your trip you can hire a travel agency like Viagens Machu Picchu.
+If you don’t prefer to stress about setting up your trip, you can hire a travel agency like Viagens Machu Picchu.
 Additionally, you can learn more about Huaro history by visiting Canincunca Temple or trying the popular Huaro bread.
 Have fun!

 X Zone

 The “X-Zone” is an extraordinary area full of megalithic ruins, underground passageways, and amazing rock-cut buildings.
-It is situated between Sachsayhuaman and Puca Pucara and has an important history.
-This land was originally used as a stone quarry, but there was evidence of previous uses.
+It is situated between Sacsayhuaman and Puca Pucara and has an important history.

-Walls and chambers are carved into regular shapes, resulting in lovely shrines and doors.
 The evident aging and flawless stone surfaces reveal the site’s age.
 One of the most intriguing elements of the X-Zone is its huge underground tunnel network.
 Many believe it is linked to the “Chincana Grande”.

-Numerous traditions surround these tunnels, with some claiming they connect to ancient locations like Coricancha and Sacsayhuaman.
+Consequently, numerous traditions surround these tunnels, with some claiming they connect to ancient locations like Coricancha and Sacsayhuaman.
 Some legends even indicate that they may conceal treasures, such as the renowned Sun of Gold.

 It’s intriguing to think about the trips that suddenly vanished while exploring these tunnels, which adds to the attraction of the X-Zone.
-Don’t forget to visit the moon and the monkey temple as they are close to the X zone.
+Don’t forget to visit the moon and the monkey temple, as they are close to the X zone.

 Cusco 7 Streets

-San Cristobal Neighborhood.
-Courtesy by Kazuyoshi Tinoco.
+Courtesy of Kazuyoshi Tinoco.

-You should also know that most of Cusco streets are instragammable, perfect for practicing your best shots.
 Although Cusco streets are known for their cobblestone, narrow, and magical paths, be careful as they could be slippery, and some of them aren’t well illuminated, so watch out if you’re walking alone at night.

 Apaqunaq Tianan

-The “abode of the gods,” emerged as a tourist hotspot in 2018.
+The “abode of the gods” emerged as a tourist hotspot in 2018.
 Domestic travelers flock to this site, now drawing global attention.
-Sculptor Michael de Titan Monteagudo seized the pandemic’s lull, leading his team to craft colossal stone figures.
-These awe-inspiring statues, towering 4 to 8 meters high, transformed the landscape, elevating its allure for visitors worldwide.

-From Andean peaks to jungle depths, Inca legends come alive in stone.
-The Sun God’s human creation stands tall, while Pachamama nurtures all.
-Life and death intertwine through carved figures, each telling ancient tales of our beginnings.
+For instance, life and death intertwine through carved figures, each telling ancient tales of our beginnings.
 These sculptures breathe myth into reality, bridging past and present in a timeless dance of belief.

-Visitors are welcome to explore the complex at their own pace, whether by private or public transportation.
-Afterward, they can treat themselves to delicious Peruvian cuisine at a charming Inca-themed restaurant nearby.
 For those looking for a bit more adventure, a full-day ATV tour led by knowledgeable guides provides a fun way to learn more about the site’s importance.

 Inkary Museum